I prefer to ride blues and greens, hate using anything smaller than a chairlift, and am up for some jumps in the park.

 There are lots of great smaller fields throughout the South Island, some have chairlifts, many just have rope tows and and nutcrackers so you may or may not be into those...good thing is they are cheaper and often less crowded.
 These fields are also known as club fields because they are typically run by clubs.

-The North Island has Mt Ruapehu which has two ski fields, but I think you are better off down south with more choices and probably more consisent snow and/or weather. over 6 years ago
+The North Island has Mt Ruapehu which has two ski fields, but I think you are better off down south with more choices and probably more consisent snow and/or weather. almost 10 years ago

 I'm definitely with Charles in heading to Queenstown!
 It's a pretty good place to base yourself for the mountains down here, the closest being Coronet Peak (about half an hour away) but there's also the Remarkables, Cardrona and Treble Cone (at the furtherest, it's 1.5hrs away in Wanaka).